bashiraziz/TAccount-6-24-22-with-email-setup/README.md

-# TAccounts
+# TAccounts-ALPHAlogixs
-This is an easy to use T accounts template for the use by the professional accountants and would be accountants(students)
+This repository is for the ALPHAlogixs to use for the development of the T accounts app.